 From Turmeric Tea To Miso Soup: Try These Healthy Summer Beverages

 It’s summer time and hydration is important.
+Even if the lockdown means you are not stepping out as usual.
 But how about making your beverage a vessel for focused nutrition too.

 Trust me that’s a smart idea for two reasons: first you can score a concentrated dose of nutrients and greater well being, and second you can ensure focused health benefits too.